 It’s because depending on which type of water you add to your coffee, the flavor can go from bad to even worse.

-What do we mean by the type of water, you ask?
+What do we mean by water quality, you ask?
 Isn’t water just that, water?
 Not exactly.
-Distilled water and tap water might look the same, but they’re not.
-The former–distilled water–is considered soft while the tap water is hard.
+Distilled water, filtered water and tap water might look the same, but they’re not.
+Distilled and filtered water are considered soft while the tap water is hard.
 But NEVER use distilled in your Keurig.
 Click the link to learn why.

-Hard water is full of minerals, and not always the good kind, either.
+Hard water is full of chorine and minerals, and not always the good kind, either.
 There’s magnesium and dissolved calcium as well as metals in some instances.